Rajpratik71/Mininet-wiki/MininetGettingStarted.md

 1. Follow the [MininetWalkthrough](MininetWalkthrough) to get familiar with Mininet commands and typical usage.

 Once you've completed the [MininetWalkthrough](MininetWalkthrough), you should have a clear idea for what Mininet is and what you might use it for.
-If you are interested in !OpenFlow and Software-Defined Networking, you will want to complete the [OpenFlow tutorial](http://www.openflow.org/wk/index.php/OpenFlow_Tutorial) as well.
+If you are interested in OpenFlow and Software-Defined Networking, you will want to complete the [OpenFlow tutorial](http://www.openflow.org/wk/index.php/OpenFlow_Tutorial) as well.
 Good luck, and have fun!

 Option 2: Native Mininet Installation on Ubuntu 11.10